bgerardi20/my-recipe-finder-node-capstone/README.md

 Intro screen.
 --> Intro, explains app.
 ----> User login or create user.
-------> Continue button, brings user to their library.
+------> rings user to their library.
 Home Screen.
 --> User's recipe library.
 ----> Searchbar, search recipe by keywords or by specific recipe.